aniketwdubey/Karpenter-on-Existing-EKS-Cluster/README.md

 Set up the necessary permissions for Karpenter to interact with AWS services.
 This includes a role for Karpenter-provisioned nodes and a role for the Karpenter controller itself.

-In this step, Terraform is used to create the necessary IAM roles and policies for Karpenter to function properly with your EKS cluster.
+In this step, Terraform is used to create the necessary IAM roles and policies for Karpenter to function properly with your EKS cluster setup.
 Specifically, it's creating:

 * A Karpenter Node IAM Role: This role is assumed by the EC2 instances that Karpenter creates, allowing them to join the EKS cluster and access necessary AWS resources.